nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 with the visual ease of a Graphical User Interface (GUI)**, PhysioPal provides a powerful and intuitive way to manage patient records, schedule appointments, and track payments all in one place.
-Designed to resolve common challenges—like long search times, duplicate records, and scheduling conflicts—PhysioPal simplifies client management with rapid commands for quick data entry, automated reminders, and a clear snapshot of all patient details.
+Designed to resolve common challenges—like long search times, duplicate records, and scheduling conflicts—PhysioPal simplifies client management with rapid commands for quick data entry, automated reminders, and a clear snapshot of all patient details. **PhysioPal supports only the English language**, ensuring clear and consistent communication across all its features.
 The result is a faster, more organised workflow that enables physiotherapists to deliver an exceptional experience to their clients without being weighed down by administrative burdens.

 * Table of Contents